withinmyself/platform-50/README.md

 Updated a requirements.txt so as of right now, anything thats on GitHub can be cloned then you should set up a virtual environment (Python 3.7.3), install the requirements.txt using pip and run the program with 'python game_engine.py'.
 Unfortuantely there isn't anything impressive there yet.
 Just wanted to get that set up because I was probably going to forget.

 E.T.D. - April 10 - 8pm

+You can now "get in" the Walker and walk around then "get out" and walk around separately.
+When you first start, you'll be sitting in the Walker but not piloting it yet.
+If you move around you'll be separate.
+Stay in the original position or go back to the original position and hit ESC.
+Wait a few seconds.
+Then the animation will kick in.
+Once it looks like it did when you hit ESC, now you'll be able to move the whole thing around.
+If you hit ENTER you will "exit" the vehicle.

+Unfortunately the Walkers coordinates are tied to one spot at the moment so if you exit the Walker somewhere else it will apear where it started from.
+If you walk back up to it and hit ESC you'll take it over again but the animation won't play again.
+I'll need to copy the current coordinates before saving a new Entity so you can get out anywhere.

+I also need to simplify the build/destroy functions down to one function that takes coordinates.
+As well as clean things up in the game_engine.py and inputs.py.
+The good news is the proof of concept was successful.
+I just have tidy things up now and hopefully move forward.
+The next thing I'd like to do is start working on how the inventory system will work when separating from the walker.

+E.T.D. - April 15